 Awards: Won 1 Oscar – Best Cinematography.
 Nom. for 7 Oscars – Best Director, Best Supporting Actress, Best Film Editing, Best Art Direction-Set Decoration, Best Visual Effects, Best Original Score, Best Sound.

 Narrative Style: Slightly Complex

 First Published: 4 Jan 2007

 Two years before Ridley Scott scared the wits out of moviegoers with the claustrophobic Alien (1979), a young Steven Spielberg had already thought of outer space.
 He gave us benevolent aliens instead.

 While Close Encounters of the Third Kind and Alien are undeniably great films about that nagging possibility of life in the faraway corners of our universe, both represent very clearly two extreme ends of the spectrum between good and evil.

 Close Encounters was made at a time when science-fiction cinema was godly.
 The late ’70s and early ’80s were the golden periods for science-fiction that saw the likes of top-quality films such as Star Wars (1977), Alien, E.T.
-The Extra Terrestrial (1982), and Blade Runner (1982) being worshiped on the pedestal for cinematic brilliance.
+The Extra-Terrestrial (1982), and Blade Runner (1982) being worshipped on the pedestal for cinematic brilliance.

 Fresh from the box-office and critical success of Jaws (1975), Spielberg pushed the boundaries of sci-fi storytelling with a bold and visionary film that continues to weave its magic on moviegoers more than thirty years on.